 Key Feature of Leasehold:

-- The leaseholder has a contract with the freeholder (commonly known as the landlord), which sets down the legal rights and responsibilities of either side.
+- The leaseholder has a contract with the freeholder, which sets down either side’s legal rights and responsibilities.

 What is commonhold?

 Commonhold is a variant of freehold and is championed by anti-leasehold groups who would like to see this replace leasehold.

 It works by giving each property owner in a block of flats equal rights to a part of the freehold along with an equal responsibility in the maintenance of shared areas.
 Its main benefits are that there are no time limits or leases to extend, and shared spaces are managed between the property owners without the need for third-party management companies.
 Commonhold has yet to gain popularity in the UK.
 To our knowledge, there have not been any apartments in the Newington Green area sold as commonhold.

 Most leaseholders will pay service charges to the freeholder or company responsible for managing the property.
 Service charge usually covers things like repairs, maintenance and improvements to communal areas and the structure of the building.